lyhangustc/FaceProject/documents/pix2pixHD/readme.md

   * global_version1: Using global generator only, instance_norm, data augmentation using contour and gt translation and rotation, remove the first two instance norm.
   * global_version2: Using standard global generator, instance_norm, data augmentation using contour translation and rotation.
   * global_version3: Using global generator, use SLRN to replace the norm of downsample, data augmentation using contour translation and rotation.
+  * global_version4: celebAHQ-mask as input, Using global generator, use SLRN to replace the norm of downsample, data augmentation using contour translation and rotation.